dstackai/dstack/docs/reference/providers/code.md

 - `interruptible` - (Optional) `true` if the workflow can run on interruptible instances.
     By default, it's `false`.

-!!! info "NOTE:"
-    If your workflow is training a model using multiple parallel processes (e.g. via PyTorch DDP), make sure to use the `shm_size` to configure enough shared memory (e.g. `"8GB"` or more) so the processes can communicate.
-Otherwise, you might get an error.
+If your workflow is using parallel communicating processes (e.g. dataloaders in PyTorch), you may need to configure the size of the shared memory (`/dev/shm` filesystem) via the `shm_size` property.

 #### gpu